dagolinuxoid/curl-commandline/README.md

-# How to create a new GitHub repo purely via command line.
+# How to create/delete a new/existing GitHub repo purely via command line using github API.
+— TO CREATE

 `curl -u USER https://api.github.com/user/repos -d '{ "name": "REPO"}'` Change only USER and REPO with your github username and the name of the repository.

 So in my case, since USER=dagolinuxoid, REPO=curl-commandline I've prompted this:
 `curl -u dagolinuxoid https://api.github.com/user/repos -d '{ "name": "curl-commandline"}'`

+— TO DELETE

+:username = your username(github handler) :repo = a name of a repo you want to det rid of `curl -u :username -X "DELETE" https://api.github.com/repos/:username/:repo`